Freenove/Freenove_Omni_Wheel_Car_Kit_for_Raspberry_Pi_Pico/docs/source/fnk0097/codes/four_wheel/0_Installation_of_Arduino_IDE_.rst

 Arduino Software (IDE) is used to write and upload the code for Arduino Board.

-First, install Arduino Software (IDE): visit https://www.arduino.cc, click "SOFTWARE" to enter the download page.
+First, install Arduino Software (IDE): visit https://www.arduino.cc, click "**SOFTWARE**" to enter the download page.

 .. image:: ../../codes/_static/imgs/0_Installation_of_Arduino_IDE_/Chapter00_00.png
     :align: center